awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 For more information about ALTER DISTSYLE and DISTKEY, see [ALTER TABLE](r_ALTER_TABLE.md)\.

 **Note**
-If you don't see a recommendation, that doesn't necessarily mean that the current distribution styles are the most appropriate\.
+If you don't see a recommendation that doesn't necessarily mean that the current distribution styles are the most appropriate\.
 Advisor doesn't provide recommendations when there isn't enough data or the expected benefit of redistribution is small\.
 Advisor recommendations apply to a particular table and don't necessarily apply to a table that contains a column with the same name\.
 Tables that share a column name can have different characteristics for those columns unless data inside the tables is the same\.
 If you see recommendations for staging tables that are created or dropped by ETL jobs, modify your ETL processes to use the Advisor recommended distribution keys\.